Welcome New Undergraduate Students

 Fall 2015 Orientation Dates

 For Entering Fall Semester Students: Please note that each June session lasts for two days and first-year students are required to stay overnight in one of our residence halls.
 Incoming transfer students have the option of staying on campus the evening before their designated orientation session.
 If there is a circumstance that prevents you from participating in June, there will be two sessions in August.
-You may register for August Orientation through your MySuffolk account.
+You may register for August Orientation through your MySuffolk account (access will be sent via email).
 All international students are required to attend the August Orientation.
-Please contact the Orientation & New Student Programs Office with any questions or concerns at email@example.com.
+Please contact the Orientation & New Student Programs Office with any questions or concerns at firstname.lastname@example.org.
 Class registration and advising takes place during orientation.

 Admitted International Students